H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit: Introduction

 Liquid crystalline systems are those which sit outside of the classical solid-liquid-gas trichotomy.
 While there are a plethora of different systems classified as liquid crystals, they can be broadly described as fluid systems where molecules admit a long range order of certain degrees of freedom.
 This is in contrast to classical fluids, which lack long range correlations between molecules.
 The fluidity of the systems makes them ``soft'', that is, easily susceptible to influence by external influences such as fields or stresses, whilst the long range ordering permits anisotropic electrostatic and optical behaviour.
 These two properties combined make them ideal for a variety of technological applications, as their anisotropy is exploitable whilst their softness makes them easy to manipulate.

-The simplest liquid crystalline system is that of a nematic liquid crystal.
+The simpliest liquid crystalline system is that of a nematic liquid crystal.
 These are systems of elongated molecules, often idealised as having axial symmetry, which form phases with no long range positional order, but where the long axes of molecules is generally well aligned over larger length scales.
 Even in the well studied case of nematics there are a variety of models that one may use to study their theoretical behaviour, where the choice of model is usually dependent on the length scales considered and the type of defects one wishes to observe.

 One of the earliest and most studied free energy functionals one may consider in continuum modelling is the Oseen-Frank model~\cite{frank1958liquid}.
-In the simplest formulation, we consider a prescribed domain~$\Omega\subseteq\mathbb{R}^3$ and a unit vector field as our continuum variable $n\colon\Omega\to\mathbb{S}^2$, interpreted as the local alignment axis of molecules.
-As molecules are assumed to be (statistically) head-to-tail symmetric, we interpret the configurations~$n$, $-n$ as equivalent.
-In the simplified {\it one-constant approximation}, we look for minimisers of the free energy
+In the simpliest formulation, we consider a prescribed domain~$\Omega\subseteq\mathbb{R}^3$ and a unit vector field as our continuum variable $n\colon\Omega\to\mathbb{S}^2$, interpreted as the local alignment axis of molecules.
+As molecules are assumed to be (statistically) head-to-tail symmetric, we interpret the configurations~$n$, $-n$ as physically equivalent, {that is, they are two mathematically distinct representations of the same physical state.} In the simplified {\it one-constant approximation}, we look for minimisers of the free energy

 subject to certain boundary conditions, although more general formulations are possible.
 The problem has attracted interest not only from the liquid crystal community, but also from the mathematical community as the prototypical harmonic map problem.
 If a prescribed Dirichlet boundary condition admits non-zero degree, then by necessity any $n$ satisfying it must admit discontinuities, meaning that defects/singularities are an unavoidable part of the model's study.